davidpatrickrose/au-software-licence/au-software-licence.md

 ## Agreement creation

 This document describes a license from the Contractor to the Customer to use software.
-By installing or using the Service, the Customer agrees to follow the temrs of this document.
+By installing or using the Service, the Customer agrees to follow the terms of this document.

 ### Customer creates the Agreement by using the Service.